|

 Dear Readers,

 New studies indicate that children who live with cats can develop an immune response which prevents them developing asthma.
-To read more follow these links: BBC News, NIH. - Simba Siblings Squabble over CatDear Simba,
+To read more follow this link: BBC News. - Simba Siblings Squabble over CatDear Simba,